 * For group companies including holding and subsidiary companies, they will be exempted from audit if they qualified as a small group and also fulfill the eligibility criteria as per above.

-Once the company is classified as small business, they will enjoy audit exemption benefits unless they;
+Once the company is classified as a small business, they will enjoy audit exemption benefits unless they;

 - Ceases to operate as a private company in their financial year